moroyoqui-UNAM/PEANOANTENNAS/README.md

 Antenna characteristics:
-iterations  1 ,2 or 3 \n
+iterations  1 ,2 or 3
 lateral size L from 0.001m  to 0.1m made of metal air substrate